storacha/w3filecoin-infra/docs/architecture.md

   -- Aggregate CID, if NULL the the piece is queued for the aggregation aggregate TEXT REFERENCES aggregate(link) NULL,

   -- Priority in the queue.
-I think it could be a counter on initial inserts hence --  providing FIFO order.
-When piece is retried (after aggregate is rejected) -- we could keep original priority hence prioritizing it over new items yet -- keeping original FIFO order among rejects. priority TEXT NOT NULL,
+A counter on initial inserts hence providing FIFO order.
+  -- When piece is retried (after aggregate is rejected), it can keep original priority -- hence prioritizing it over new items yet keeping original FIFO order among rejects. priority NUMBER NOT NULL,

   -- Time when the piece was added to the queue. inserted TIMESTAMP WITH TIME ZONE DEFAULT timezone('utc'::text, now()) NOT NULL,